wpcodefactory/file-renaming-on-upload/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.0.4 =
-* Improve description
-* Add option to ignore renaming for some filename extensions
+* Solves conflict issues with the github updater plugin